 mod_07_18 Clarifications of Use Of Variable “b” in NIV and Par Tagging Scenarios

 Proposer delivered a presentation summarising the requirement for this proposal.
 Examples were discussed in detail illustrating the proposal.
 Proposer advised that the need for this proposal was identified through testing.
 Concerns were expressed regarding the implementation of this proposal.
 Proposer advised that the level of detail required was contained in the modification process and considerable time had been spent analysing this issue and developing a proposal.
-Reference was made to a general query that had been raised with the SEMO helpdesk.
-Secretariat advised that this query would be escalated and the originator gave permission for the content of this query to be shared publically.
+Reference was made to a general query that had been raised with the SEMO helpdesk regarding the ability of replicating the outcome/ results of pricing using the proposed modification algebra compared to the algebra that already exists.
+Secretariat advised that this query would be escalated and the originator gave permission for the content of this query’s outcome to be shared publically.

-Alternative options were suggested however the RA’s were keen to point out that this proposal had already been tested and that the systems are already in the certification phase with the vendor.
+Alternative options were suggested (which would require taking away and assessment) however the RA’s were keen to point out that this proposal had already been tested and that the systems are already in the certification phase with the vendor.
 It was also highlighted that this option was least intrusive to the code.
-Members raised the possibility of a plain English guide to assist with the understanding of the complex algebra.
+Proposer added that while there may be a number of ways of mitigating the issues this Proposal was seeking to address, this proposed modification was deemed appropriate and in line with systems.
+Members raised the possibility of a plain English guide to assist with the understanding of the complex algebra (particularly the need for the “theoretical” rank of N+1).
 Proposer advised that it would not be feasible in the short term but would be considered at a later date.
-The Committee also noted a minor typo in the legal drafting whereby clause 9(a)(i) is missing an ‘i’ from the word if which should be corrected in the Final Recommendation Report.
+The Committee also noted a minor typo in the legal drafting whereby clause 9(a)(i)(A) is missing an ‘i’ from the word “if” which should be corrected in the Final Recommendation Report.

-Committee were in agreement to vote on this proposal stressing the importance of the resolution of the general query and the future provision of a plain English guide as discussed.
+Committee were in agreement to vote on this proposal stressing the importance of the resolution of the general query re replication of results (the RAs acknowledged that the points contained in the general query should be addressed and that if, on resolution of the query, it was determined that there were issues with the proposed legal drafting, this would be taken into account in their final decision) and the future provision of a plain English guide as discussed (incorporation of further plain English explanation regarding this modification, into the flagging and tagging explanatory document, to be considered by Proposer).
+The minor “if” typo noted above is also to be addressed.
 Some members expressed their position of wishing to abstain in the voting process whilst acknowledging the need for the proposal and agreeing with the rationale but having concerns regarding the implementation.

 Decision